Eve00000/website/content/news/XXXX-XX-XX-mixxx-2-4-1-released.md

 We are available to get you started.
 [Translators Wanted](https://mixxx.org/get-involved/#translators)

----- Owen, this is the paragraph you asked, you can edit this ----
 ####Who's writing this?
 Music was my first love and it will be my last.
 I like music, from Aaliyah to ZZ Top, from A Capella and Classical Aria's to Zouk, as long as it has a soul.